Uterine cancer

 Supportive care for uterine cancer

-Supportive care helps people with physical and emotional aspects of uterine cancer.
-Learn how to cope with long-term side effects of uterine cancer.
+Supportive care helps people with physical and emotional aspects of cancer, including how to cope with long-term side effects of uterine cancer.

 Uterine cancer statistics